 The listing managed to score a 10 again because it utilized all the 6 placements that Amazon provides and included a video too.

-Ratings: We recommend you to maintain a minimum rating of 4.
+Ratings: We recommend you maintain a minimum rating of 4.
 Since the listing had a rating of 4.3, it scored at 8.6, which isn’t bad.
 However, there is still room for improvement.

 Reviews: Like ratings, reviews are another great way to generate more sales.
 People believe in referrals and the trust factor increases when they see more and more people buying the product and posting its pictures.

-We recommend you to maintain at least 15 reviews with 2 reviews being most recent.
+We recommend you to maintain at least 15 reviews with 2 reviews being the most recent.
 Since the listing had a really good amount of reviews, it scored 10 again.

-What else did this product listing miss on?
+What else did this product listing miss?

 When we tracked the positions of these two keywords, we found that they were not on the first page of Amazon SERPs, making it lose out on:

 According to Wikipedia, PPC (Pay-Per-Click) is an advertising model popularly used on the internet to drive more traffic to a website.
 The process is simple.
 An advertiser pays (specific amount or fee) to a publisher (usually a website owner, search engine, or network of websites) whenever an ad is clicked.
-However, this is not just restricted to blogs and websites but can also be used in ecommerce too.
+However, this is not just restricted to blogs and websites but can also be used in eCommerce too.

 Each time your advertisement is clicked, you get a visitor to your website and when this happens, you pay a small fee to the search engine.
-When the PPC campaign works properly, the fee becomes trivial because the visitor count is worth than what you’re paying for it.
+When the PPC campaign works properly, the fee becomes trivial because the visitor count is worth more than what you’re paying for it.